Cheesy Ranch Potatoes are what you need for your next meal. Two kinds of cheese and rich cream make a mouthwatering side dish you won’t forget.

 Cut your potatoes to ¼″ thick.
 For me, that was the highest setting on our mandolin.

 You haven’t heard of a mandolin?
 It’s a wonderful little device that helps you cut up potatoes (or anyhing, really) in nicely uniform sizes.

 If you don’t have a mandolin, have a look at this Prepworks Folding Mandolin which we use.
 It’s inexpensive and works like a charm.
-(This is an affiliate link, by the way.
-If you click it and buy, I may get a little something something from them at no extra cost to you.)

 When you slice up the potatoes, make three separate piles of sliced potatoes.
 Don’t mix them all up together.

 I know that may sound silly but, take it from me.
 The first time I started developing this recipe, I got WAY too many potato slices on the bottom.
 The top was barely covered.